marcduiker/building-a-resilient-workflow-with-durable-functions/labs/02_adding_a_queue_binding.md

 > The first parameter in the `Queue` attribute is the name of the queue the result will be put on.
 If the queue does not exist it will be created.

 > The `Connection` parameter contains the name of the storage connection used.
 This connection should be specified in the `local.settings.json` file when running the Function App locally.
-When the `AzureWebJobsStorage` setting is set to `UseDevelopmentStorage=true` the local storage emulator will be used.
+When the `AzureWebJobsStorage` setting is set to `UseDevelopmentStorage=true` the local storage emulator will be used (when using a Windows machine).
 When deployed to Azure this connection should be present as an application setting and should contain the actual connectionstring to an Azure Storage Account.

 > Note the `IAsyncCollector<T>` type after the `Queue` attribute.
 This is a generic type that is used for many different output bindings.